What is Christian Friendly Products?

 Why is a Christian Logo needed if Kosher exist?

 Kosher covers the dietary side, but not the financial implication of Halal for Christian and Jew.
 This is clear when considering that Kosher is found alongside Halal on non-meat products.
-Products that are only Kosher are only also few in numbers.
+Products in South Africa that are only Kosher are few in number.